atom-robotics-lab/object_follower/README.md

 ```bash
 roslaunch obj_follower obj_follower_sim.launch
 ```
-The above command when executed in the terminal will launch the gazebo simulation and will also start roscore.
+The above command when executed in the terminal will launch the gazebo simulation and will also start ROS Master.